jonathinks/jonathannylander.se/content/posts/rollercoaster.md

 ![](/media/rollercoaster4.jpg)

 Things went so well, it was too good to be true.
 So one day, we got news from the insurance company serving the school saying that no person was to be allowed to ride the roller coaster.
 Another restriction was to have no people standing on a structure taller than 2 meters.
-The Super Build Team was quite (very) disappointed, but after a long discussion concluded that they were going to finish the roller coaster despite the restrictions.
+The Super Build Team was quite (very) disappointed, and discussed alternative plans like building a wooden house.
+But after a long discussion they concluded that they were going to finish the roller coaster despite the restrictions.
 They wanted to prove to the school and insurance company that they could build a safe roller coaster with proper calculations and safety features.
-And just put a big teddy bear in the seat instead.
+And just put a big teddy bear in the seat instead of a person.
 We went back to the drawing board to work with the new restrictions.
 The students took the lead on making new G-force calculations and CAD designs.

 ![](/media/rollercoaster5.jpg)